JakeClark-chan/Object-Detection-for-AIC/README.md

 Note 2: Replace `ROOT_FOLDER` with your images root folder, also inside `constants.py`.

+Note 3: Color Detection feature is not completed.
+Please don't use it.

 Run: `streamlit run app.py`

 Reproduce environment: `pip install -r requirements.txt` **with Python 3.11.x**